opabravo/opabravo.github.io/HackTheBox - Machines/3. HTB - Hard/_posts/2025-03-19-HackTheBox Writeup - Vintage.md

 [...]
 ```

-We can see that the user `svc_sql` is missing, that's because the account is disabled (`ACCOUNTDISABLE` flag is set in `userAccountControl` attribute)
+We can see that the user `svc_sql` is missing, that's because the account was disabled (`ACCOUNTDISABLE` flag was set in `userAccountControl` attribute)

 ```bash
 ┌──(bravosec㉿fsociety)-[~/htb/Vintage]